tonyscottpage/site/_posts/2014-10-08-something-afoot.markdown

 * Builds on previous postings: <a href="http://pageconsulting.co.uk/2014/09/09/four-principles.html"; target="_blank"> Wikinomics</a>, <a href="http://pageconsulting.co.uk/2014/09/11/end-of-power.html"; target="_blank"> End of Power</a>.
 * More on <a href="http://en.wikipedia.org/wiki/Sharing_economy"; target="_blank"> Sharing Economy</a>.
-* Image: J M W Turner, public domain, wikiart.org
+* Image: The Sunrize, Ivan Aivazovsky, public domain, wikiart.org

 __________________